cysouw/diathesis/text/c09_adverbials.md

 | ~~[NA \| NA]~~ | *Transitiv Resultativ* (§[-@sec:adverbial-transitive-resultative])   | ~~[NA– \| NAL]~~ | *Transitiv Verursachte Bewegung* (§[-@sec:prepositions-transitive-location-as-result])     |
 | ~~[N– \| NA]~~ | *Resultativ Akkusativ* (§[-@sec:adverbial-object-addtion])           | ~~[N–– \| NAL]~~ | *Intransitiv Verursachte Bewegung* (§[-@sec:prepositions-intransitive-location-as-result]) |

-Table: Resultativ adjective is syntactically like a local prepositional phrase. {#tbl:resultative-local}
+Table: Resultativ adjective is syntactically like a local preposition. {#tbl:resultative-local}

 Second, resultative adjectives are closely related to preverbs, like *ver‑* or *an‑* (see Chapter [-@sec:preverbs]).
 Accordingly, some resultatives take the same syntactic position as preverbs, as summarised in [@tbl:resultative-preverb].
 Note that these parallels concern the structure of the diathesis in general.
 It is not necessarily the case that each resultative+verb combination has a parallel preverb+verb combination.